hasselmann-click/myblog/articles/devcontainers-nextjs-windows11.md

 I thought of Next.js being a bit too cautious here, and since I'm pretty stubborn, I decided to create the project in a temporary directory and then move it out from there.
 Which worked!
 Now, when I run `npm run dev`, my browser opens up and I'm greeted with the Next.js welcome page.

 #### Cold Reload
 This page also cordially invites me to play around with the `pages/index.js`, which I promptly wanted to try out.

 And nothing happend.
 Not even on a browser refresh.
 I had to restart the development server to see the changes I made.
 This could not be the intended way and indeed, it isn't.
 Usually Next.js supports Hot Module Reload (HMR), which allows the dev server to detect changes and reflect them immediately.
 But there appears to be an issue when mounting files in a Linux container from a Windows file system[^3].
 The solution is to move your source files to the Linux file system[^6].
-This could be done via the command line or what I did was open my Ubuntu bash, navigated to the folder where I wanted my repository to live and ran `explorer.exe .` (mind the dot).
+This I could have done via the command line or, what I did, I opened my Ubuntu bash, navigated to the folder where I wanted my repository to live and ran `explorer.exe .` (mind the dot).
 Now I could simply pull over the repo.

 #### Shady Owner
 If you have set up git already, you may come across the following error message: